The products we use every day are not all created equally—those that we love and appreciate typically have three things in common.

 We have been speaking about UX research in very broad general terms, but there are actually several different types of UX research.
 Let's go over the two main types of UX research so that you can determine when and how to use each type.

-Within UX research, quantitative research is employed to give you an understanding of what is happening when your users engage (or don’t) with a product or feature.
-This type of research relies on hard data such as numbers and statistics.
-For example, the surveys we discussed would be an example of quantitative research.
+For instance, surveys are an example of commonly used quantitative research.
 By polling a diverse group of different users and comparing their responses, you can derive useful statistics and determine the overall efficacy of your product or service, at least in its current state.

-A common example of quantitative UX research is user- and event-based analytics.
+Another widespread quantitative research method is user- and event-based analytics.
 Google Analytics, for example, is used to determine how people find, interact with, and ultimately behave on a website.
-By looking at this sort of data, businesses can identify what's working, what isn't, and what should be added or removed from a site in order to increase revenue and grow their brand.
+By looking at this type of data, businesses can identify what works, what doesn't, and what should be added or removed from a site in order to increase revenue, engagement, and other critical metrics.

 On the other side of the spectrum is qualitative UX research.
 The difference between quantitative and qualitative research is quite simple.
 If quantitative research tells you what is happening, qualitative research shows you how and why it is happening.

 This sort of research relies on observation to infer insight and inform your design process.
 When you allow test users to actually try out your product and you watch how they engage with it, you are conducting qualitative UX research.
 Conducting personal follow-up interviews, field studies, and usability tests are other widely employed qualitative UX research methods.